How to convert a string to int in C#?

 The example of using TryParse

 The TryParse method is useful for conversion if there are chances of an incorrect string as a number.
-The Parse method can also be programmed, however, the TryParse has built-in capability by returning a Boolean as return value.
+The Parse method can also be programmed, however, the TryParse has built-in capability by returning a Boolean as a return value.

 For example, you are taking the user input from a text box and there are chances that the entered number may contain spaces or characters other than valid numbers.
 In that case, if TryParse method is used, it will return false.